GibranBenitez/FASSD-Net/README.md

 Training was done using 2x NVIDIA TITAN RTX GPUs and Python 3.6.9.

-Speed was calculated on a single GTX 1080ti GPU.
+Speed was measured on a single GTX 1080ti GPU  and an Intel Core i7-9700K processor.

 ### Requirements